Monday, July 27, 2020

 1) When Steven Spielberg bought the rights to the book back in 1991, he pitched the film as a hand-drawn production at his animation company, Amblin Entertainment.
 His original choices for the roles of Shrek and Donkey were Bill Murray and Steve Martin respectively.

-2) They also briefly considered making the film a live action/CGI hybrid.
+2) They also briefly considered making the film a live action/CGI hybrid, or being done with motion capture.

 Concept art of Shrek and Donkey.